 There will be opportunities to develop senior housing in this Project.
 HoKua Place will be a Kupuna friendly community.
-Considerations for our Kupuna to walk or bicycle from home to Kapa'a town is incorporated in HoKua Place.
+Considerations for our Kupuna to walk or bicycle from home to Kapa'a town are incorporated in HoKua Place.
 Therefore, the Project is in line with Policy #18.

 HoKua Place is committed to work and communicate with government and concerned citizens in the actual design and development of this Project.
 This process will take place during the entitlement process on the County level.
 The public will have ample opportunity to state their concerns during the process.
-The Petitioner and their consultants are committed to communicate with Aloha per Policy #19.
+The Petitioner and its consultants are committed to communicate with Aloha per Policy #19.

 The HoKua Place Project conforms to and implements the policies of the General Plan as stated above by developing within Neighborhood General designation.
 The rural character of the area will be preserved.

-As shown in the East Kauai Land Use Map included in the General Plan, the subject property is surrounded with "Residential" properties.
+As shown in the East Kauai Land Use Map included in the General Plan, the subject property is surrounded by "Residential" properties.

-The site plan provided is conceptual in nature so the proposed 769 units can be planned in concert with planning department during the county entitlement process.
-It is the Petitioner's intent to design the Project to meet the County recommendations of the "Complete Streets" and the "Multi-Model Land Transportation" Ordinances, as well as the proposed Smart Code (Form Based Code).
-To achieve this goal, it will take a collaborative effort amongst the Petitioner, their consultants and the planning department.
+The site plan provided is conceptual in nature so the proposed 769 units can be planned in concert with the Planning Department during the county entitlement process.
+Petitioner intends to design the Project to meet the County recommendations of the "Complete Streets" and the "Multi-Model Land Transportation" Ordinances, as well as the proposed Smart Code (Form Based Code).
+To achieve this goal will take a collaborative effort amongst Petitioner, its consultants and the Planning Department.